 This section tries to answer any questions that you may have about your television licence.
 However, you may also find the TV Licensing website useful.

 Free TV licenses and concessions

 If you are aged 75 years old or over

-Everyone aged 75 years old and older is entitled to a free television licence.
-If you are aged 74 years old and need to renew your license before you turn 75, you can apply for a Short Term licence to cover the months between the expiary date of your current licence and your 75th birthday.
+Until 2020, everyone aged 75 years old and older is entitled to a free television licence.
+If you are aged 74 years old and need to renew your license before you turn 75, you can apply for a Short Term licence to cover the months between the expiry date of your current licence and your 75th birthday.

 To apply for a Short Term or over 75 licence, call telephone number 0300 790 6071.

 If you already have a Short Term licence, you will receive your free television licence automatically in the month of your 75th birthday and you do not need to apply.

 This government funded free TV license scheme is coming to an end in 2020.
 From 2020, if anyone in your household receives Pension Credit you can get a free TV license.
 Help is available to check if you can claim Pension Credit.

 If you, or someone you live with, is registered blind, you are entitled to a 50% concession on the cost of your television licence.